 Our team hails from Google[X], SpaceX, MIT, Harvard, and Georgia Tech.
 Both founders have deep experience in Robotics and have previously started companies funded by Y-Combinator.

-Our Investors at Sequoia, Founders Fund, and Bloomberg have deep operational experience.
+Our Investors at Sequoia, Coatue, and Bloomberg have deep operational experience.

 We are collaborative, respectful and fun-loving, and want to hire folks who feel the same way.